Version 0.2.6 (beta)

 2) Testing prediction accuracy: The predicted brain activity pattern is compared to the actual recorded activity, providing evidence for or against the activity flow model used to make the predictions.
 Predictions of multiple models can be compared to quantify model validity.
 Two examples of predicted-to-actual accuracy testing with fMRI data (from Cole et al. (2016)):

-More background info on activity flow mapping can be found on an FAQ about the Cole et al. (2016) paper
+More background info on activity flow modeling can be found on an FAQ about the Cole et al. (2016) paper

 - All methods can be applied to resting-state or task-state data